 Prerequisite: Member of Honors Program.
+(Not offered every year)

 Students in the Honors Program will enroll in one Honors Seminar (HON200) for every 30 semester hours of credit earned at Eureka College until enrollment in HON410W.
 Honors Seminars are meant to provide an arena in which honors students will be challenged to engage in in-depth discussions on various topics not normally covered in the general curriculum.
 The classes stress independent inquiry, critical thinking and group discussion.